-Digital infrared thermal imaging, or DITI, is a totally non-invasive, painless procedure with no contact to the body and does not utilize radiation.
-DITI is a clinical imaging technique that records the thermal patterns of your body.
-Your thermal images are used by your healthcare practitioner to help diagnose and monitor pain or pathology in your body.
-Thermography is a test of vascular physiology, meaning that it looks for functional changes in the tissue which can often be the indicator of early-stage disease.
+Digital infrared thermal imaging, or DITI, is a totally non-invasive, radiation-free, painless procedure with no contact with the body.
+DITI is a clinical imaging procedure that records the patterns of infrared heat naturally emitted from your body.
+Your thermal images can be used by your healthcare practitioner to help assess pathology in the body as well as monitor pain.
+Thermography is a test of vascular physiology, meaning that it looks for abnormal blood flow, inflammation and functional changes in the tissue which can often be the indicator of early-stage disease.

 Thermal imaging is a 15 minute, non-invasive test of vascular physiology.
 Thermal imaging uses a highly sensitive, high-resolution digital thermal camera to take a picture of your body’s infrared heat and display these patterns in the form of a digital image.
 The cells of your body produce heat through their normal function.
 Abnormal cells typically produce more heat in the early stages of development (before a tumor forms).